JagdishAneshwar/Web_Scrapper/README.md

 - User-friendly input interface for adding URLs and applying scraping functionalities.
 - Data extraction from specified web pages with customizable parameters.
 - Downloadable data in various formats, including CSV and JSON.

-## Contributing

-Contributions to WebScrapper are welcome and encouraged.
-If you wish to contribute to the project, please follow the guidelines mentioned in the CONTRIBUTING.md file.

 ## License